Breakthrough/PySceneDetect/README.md

     pip install scenedetect[opencv]

-To enable video splitting support, you will also need to have `mkvmerge` or `ffmpeg` installed on your system.
-See the documentation on [Video Splitting Support](https://pyscenedetect.readthedocs.io/en/latest/examples/video-splitting/) after installation for details.
+For servers, you can use the headless (non-GUI) version of OpenCV by installing `scenedetect[opencv-headless]`.
+To enable video splitting support, you will also need to have `mkvmerge` or `ffmpeg` installed - see the documentation on [Video Splitting Support](https://pyscenedetect.readthedocs.io/en/latest/examples/video-splitting/) for details.

-Requires Python modules `numpy`, OpenCV `cv2`, and (optional) `tqdm` for displaying progress.
+Requires Python modules `click`, `numpy`, OpenCV `cv2`, and (optional) `tqdm` for displaying progress.
+For details, see the [dependencies on the downloads page](https://pyscenedetect.readthedocs.io/en/latest/download/#dependencies).

 ----------------------------------------------------------